Susan Curtiss: Modularity

 In addition to her research on children who dissociate various language faculties, Curtiss researched the language of elderly adults with Alzheimer’s disease and compared the results to that of elderly adults with unimpaired mental status.
 The 1987 study was titled Syntactic Preservation in Alzheimer's Disease.
 Both the group of Alzheimer’s patients and the normal control group were recorded speaking in regular conversation; 50 utterances were transcribed from each participant to determine the number of errors made.
 The errors were then classified as either syntactic errors or semantic errors.
 She found that the patients with Alzheimer’s made significantly more semantic errors than syntactic errors.
 The control group made few errors, with a greater tendency towards syntactic errors.
 Similar results were produced from a written trial, wherein the Alzheimer’s patients made more semantic errors than syntactic errors.
-These data supported Curtiss’ belief that syntax was preserved to a greater degree than semantics in Alzheimer’s patients.
-Curtiss also determined that the number of errors made by each Alzheimer’s patient correlated with the severity of the disease.
+These data supported Curtiss's belief that syntax was preserved to a greater degree than semantics in Alzheimer's patients.
+Curtiss also determined that the number of errors made by each Alzheimer's patient correlated with the severity of the disease.

 Curtiss has also helped develop several key language tests for use by clinicians and researchers to diagnose language development.
 The CYCLE (Curtiss Yamada Comprehensive Language Evaluation) Test is widely used to diagnose language development and language impairments in children and adults.
 Another test, the CYCLE-N (Curtiss Yamada Comprehensive Language Evaluation—Neurological), was designed specifically for adults and for mapping grammar in the brain.
 These tests are administered to children and adults with various conditions including autism, Specific Language Impairment (SLI), and dementia to determine which language faculty has been affected so that clinicians can determine the best course of treatment.